David O'Byrne: United Voice national secretary

+Labor tenure (2010–2014, 2018–2023)

 O'Byrne was preselected as an endorsed Labor candidate for the Tasmanian House of Assembly electorate of Franklin on 21 July 2009.
 He was subsequently elected at the 20 March 2010 state election, polling second on the Labor ticket to defeat incumbent Labor MHAs Ross Butler and Daniel Hulme.

-O'Byrne's ministerial responsibilities originally encompassed Environment, Parks and Heritage; Workplace Relations; Arts; Sport and Recreation and the newly created Hospitality portfolio.
-Following a ministerial reshuffle in December 2010, he was promoted to the portfolios of Economic Development and of Infrastructure, whilst retaining the portfolio of Workplace Relations.
-In February 2011 he was granted the additional portfolio of Innovation, Science and Technology upon the resignation of Premier David Bartlett, who had held that portfolio.
-He also assumed the portfolio of Police and Emergency Management shortly thereafter.
+O'Byrne's ministerial responsibilities originally encompassed environment, parks and heritage; workplace relations; arts; sport and recreation and the newly created hospitality portfolio.
+Following a ministerial reshuffle in December 2010, he was promoted to the portfolios of economic development and of infrastructure, whilst retaining the portfolio of workplace relations.
+In February 2011 he was granted the additional portfolio of innovation, science and technology upon the resignation of Premier David Bartlett, who had held that portfolio.
+He also assumed the portfolio of police and emergency management shortly thereafter.

-O'Byrne held the portfolios of Economic Development, Infrastructure, Workplace Relations, Innovation, Science and Technology, and Police and Emergency Management.

-O'Byrne lost his seat at the March 2014 election.
-He was returned to parliament in 2018.
+O'Byrne lost his seat at the March 2014 election, but was returned to parliament in 2018.

+Leader of the Opposition (2021)

 Following the 2021 state election, O'Byrne nominated to lead the Labor Party.
 Dual nominations for the leadership position sparked a contested ballot of members.
 On 15 June 2021, O'Byrne was declared to be the successful candidate, with 74% of the vote.

-Sexual harassment allegations and subsequent removal from the Parliamentary Labor Party
+Sexual harassment allegations

-In July 2021, O’Byrne resigned the leadership following an allegation of sexual harassment relating to alleged events in 2007 and 2008 which was levelled at him by a former union staffer, also the now wife of the Tasmanian Labor party’s Right faction convener.
-O’Byrne willingly participated in an investigation conducted by Barbara Deegan, a former commissioner of the Commonwealth industrial tribunals from 1996–2014, now conducting workplace investigations for one of the largest consulting firms in Australia.
-The report found he did not engage in any sexual harassment or victimisation.
+In July 2021, O’Byrne resigned the leadership of the Labor party following an allegation of sexual harassment, relating to alleged events in 2007 and 2008, which was levelled at him by a former union staffer.
+O’Byrne participated in an investigation conducted by Barbara Deegan, a commissioner of the Commonwealth industrial tribunals from 1996 to 2014.
+O’Byrne publicly admitted to sending sexually explicit texts to a young staff member, and kissing her.
+The investigation found that his actions were “inappropriate” and “wrong” but did not constitute sexual harassment.
+O’Byrne's loss of the Labor leadership made him the shortest-serving Labor leader in Tasmania's history.
+Much media attention ensued, with former Labor premiers Lara Giddings and Paul Lennon calling for his resignation from parliament.

-Despite being cleared of the complaint, much media attention ensued.
-Former Premier Paul Lennon and the Tasmanian Labor Party Leader, Rebecca White, called publicly for his resignation from Parliament.
-His position in the Parliamentary Labor Caucus was made untenable given calls from the leader for his resignation.
-He remains the Labor member for Franklin but is not currently included in the Parliamentary Labor Caucus, despite having the support of many Caucus members to remain.